jose827corrza/go-store-websockets/README.md

 This will ease the set of JWT protocol

+> go get github.com/lib/pq

+To enable the use of Postgres

 ## Development

 Make sure you have the .env file in your root folder, containing the requested variables avoiding the typos